zynbahmed/u2_lessons_google_oauth_with_starter_code/README.md

 Refactoring the redirect is done!
 Now for some fun!

-### _AAU, when viewing a movie's detail page, I want to see a list of the cast's performers' name and birth date_
+### _AAU, when viewing a movie's detail page, I want to see a list of the cast's performers' names.

 Thinking about what it's going to take to implement the above user story, answer the following questions...